maliMirkec/personal-website/site/articles/how-to-create-a-multi-step-static-form-with-kwes.md

 You might have seen multi-steps forms on checkout or shipping forms.
 Multi-steps forms are also used for wizards such as signing up forms, and there is an increased appearance of multi-step login forms recently.
 These are just common scenarios when to use them, but every longer form could be broken into pieces.

+{% note "Tip" %}
-> Pro tip: Before switching to a multi-step form, you might want to make A/B tests to make sure your conversion rate doesn’t drop.
+_Before switching to a multi-step form, you might want to make A/B tests to make sure your conversion rate doesn’t drop._
+{% endnote %}

 The conversion rate is one of the most substantial benefits of a multi-step form.
 It is believed that multi-step forms have a better conversion rate.
 Other benefits include the first impression, which is less overwhelming to users, and progress bars, which encourage users to proceed with the form.